-J. Policy on Shared Appointments18
+J. Policy on Shared Appointments

 - 1. Shared appointment within a specific department or program at the time of hiring - a) A single tenure-line position may be shared by two people.
-Because both people in such shared appointments must individually meet the criteria of an advertised position, and because departments must be willing to work with the administrative complexities that a shared appointment may bring, it is anticipated that such appointments will be relatively rare.
-The process outlined below applies to tenure-track faculty at the time of hire. - b) Applicants for a tenure-track position who wish to be considered for a shared appointment should inform the College before any on-campus interviews have occurred.
-Applicants may choose to indicate a desire for their
+Because both people in such shared appointments must individually meet the criteria of an advertised position, and because departments must be willing to work with the administrative complexities that a shared appointment may bring, it is in 2003-04.
+This was amended in 2014-15 following consultation with CAPT and GFA in 2013-14.
+Further clarifications were made in 2015-16.

-18 Partner Accommodation Policy approved by the Faculty 7 May 2007 (07-5-4).
+&lt;sup>23 Partner Accommodation Policy approved by the Faculty 7 May 2007 (07-5-4).